This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 Last week we managed to overcome our sickness but also to make a Peltier element run on a simple Arduino setup.

 But when we tested it, we were not quite satisfied.
-The element was getting somehow cool, but as soon we touched it, it was getting warm.
-Obviously, the surface of the Peltier element was conducting heat/cold very well and so it was not very effective on something that warms like our skin.
+The element was getting somehow cool, but as soon we touched it, it was getting our body temperature.
+Obviously, the surface of the Peltier element was conducting heat/cold very well and so it was not very effective on something that is warm like our skin.
 So there wasn’t really a shocking moment of cold.

 On a (or few more) Friday evening beer the week before, our class colleague and tireless competition (joke) Aurelian said that it might be simpler to work with an ice spray.
 I kept the idea growing during the weekend and proposed it to Dani.
 After thinking for some minutes we bought a nasty smelling, ordinary sports cooling spray.